mitraman/eventful/manuscript/ch02-architecture.md

 T> The Event Streaming (ES) pattern uses small, discreet messages designed to carry just the information that changed in order to optimize for near-realtime updates of the targeted data stores.

-If you  want to continue to support data-writing in your EVENTful implementations and you also want to reduce the size of message payloads, you'd be better off using another style of EVENTful messaging: Event Streaming.
+If you  want to continue to support data-writing in your EVENTful implementations and you also want to reduce the size of message payloads, you'd be better off using another pattern of EVENTful messaging: Event Streaming.

 ### Event Streaming/Sourcing (ES)
 The pattern most people associated with EVENTful design today is sometimes called event sourcing or event streaming (ES).
 In the ES world, every event is expressed as a transaction that is shipped to anyone interested and is also recorded in a kind of “ledger” that holds all the event transactions.
 In the case of the user information we’ve been discussing, there would be a transaction that indicates the change of the data in each of the user record fields.
 This might actually be expressed as multiple transactions.
 One of the unique aspects of ES is that most all transactions that change state can be “reversed” with another transaction.
 This is often equated with basic accounting ledgers where debits can cancel out credits in the ledger.